How to Keep Your Home Clean, But Not Toxic

 Some research regarding the health risks of cleaning products has focused on adult janitorial staff working with industrial cleaners in settings

-susceptible because of their smaller size, rapidly growing bodies and immature immune systems.
+so because of their smaller size, rapidly growing bodies, and immature immune systems.

 Some chemicals that may be a concern include:

 - Chlorine bleach

 - Petroleum distillates